andrewjh9/UTML/src/README.md

 ##Serve angular
-Use the following commands build and to copy the angular into the backend: ng -p build cp -r client/dist/client/ src/main/resources/static
+Use the following commands build and to copy the angular into the backend: npm run ng -p build cp -r client/dist/client/. src/main/resources/static

 ##Serving Local Host remotely
 For dev and testing purposes you may wish to point your local host at a remote URL.